Guscraftin/bot_XperPool/README.md

 ## Information about update of the server
 ### Something you can't change without break the bot
 - The field author in suggest.js command (' - ')
-- - Add new category in const.json/constDev.json and mission.js/commu.js command (because the others category is tech category)
-- - Add new role in const.json/constDev.json and commu.js/adminuser.js command (because the others role is for the tech category)
-- - Tech category need to be '💻┃Commu ' + the name of the tech in commu.js command
+- The name of the thread when a member react interested to a mission (need space between name and mission id) in mission.js command
 - The channel mission in all tech category need to start by 'mission-' in mission.js command
 - Format of the nickname: need a '_' between first name and surname in adminuser.js command
 - Description in leaderboard ticket in ticket_previous.js/ticket_next.js button and adminticket.js command